 Napier combined hydraulics and a turntable for the London production of Les Miserables (1985), and saw his high-tech barricades recreated in productions all over the world -- winning his second Tony for the 1987 Broadway version.
-He received a third Tony that same evening for creating the train-like costumes in Starlight Express (1987) -- but his churlish speech (complaining that Starlight's set did not also win) guaranteed Napier would not see a fourth Tony anytime soon.
-So it was no surprise when his designs for Miss Saigon (1989) and massive sets for Sunset Boulevard (1993) triumphed in London but were denied Tonys when they reached Broadway.
+He received a third Tony that same evening for creating the train-like costumes in Starlight Express (1987) -- but his churlish speech (openly complaining that his set for Starlight's should have won) offended many.
+His design for Miss Saigon (1989) won mixed reviews, but his massive sets for Sunset Boulevard (1993) triumphed in London and brought him another Tony when they reached Broadway.
 He also designed sets for the New York production of the musical Jane Eyre (2000), and the West End & NY revivals of Equus (2008).

 (b.
 Alice Merritt)

 b.
 Sept.
 22, 1849 (Nashville) - d.
 Feb.
 24, 1881 (Cincinnati)